-Like most of our #LTeuropa adventure, we split up our stay in Prague between two different types of accommodations: a luxury hotel and an apartment stay.
-This pretty much makes us experts on where to stay in Prague, right?
+Like most of our #LTeuropa adventure, we split up our stay in Prague between two different types of accommodations.
+We started in a luxury hotel and ended with an apartment stay.
+This pretty much makes us experts on where to sleep in Prague, right?

-Well, experts or not, we’ve got you covered–whether you prefer five-star hotels or sticking to budget-friendly room shares.
-Et viola!
+Well, experts or not, we’ve got you covered — whether you prefer five-star hotels or sticking to budget-friendly room shares.
+Et voila!

 Live like a queen.

-As our beloved city guide, Milos, confirmed–there’s no better luxury hotel in Prague than the Four Seasons.
+As our beloved city guide, Milos, confirmed — there’s no better luxury hotel in Prague than the Four Seasons.
 Having visited the Four Season Gresham Palace in Budapest at the beginning of our trip, we were chomping at the bit to see their property in Prague.
-After a one night stay, we can confirm wholeheartedly that Milos was correct.
+After a one night stay, we can confirm wholeheartedly: Milos was correct.

 The Four Seasons Hotel Prague is made up of three historical buildings from the Baroque, Classical, and Renaissance eras, and united by a modern building.
-We had the chance to stay in two of the four buildings–the Renaissance and the Classic–which were decorated in time-appropriate decor and artwork.
+We had the chance to stay in two of the four buildings–the Renaissance and the Classic.
+Both were decorated in time-appropriate decor and artwork.

 Another reason we love the Four Seasons Prague?
-It’s situated minutes away from the Charles Bridge and across from Prague Castle, offering one of the best views of the city.
+It’s situated minutes away from the Charles Bridge, across from Prague Castle, and offers one of the best views of the city.
 Whether for a meal or simply drinks, we highly recommend snagging one of the outside tables at the hotel restaurant, Cotto Crudo, to enjoy the views.

 During our stay, we wandered out on to the deck just in time to see the sun set over the city.